-On February 14, 2020, at least 21 civilians including 13 children were killed by government soldiers and a armed Fulani militia in Ngarbuh, Donga Mantung division in the North West region.
+On February 14, 2020, at least 21 civilians including 13 children were killed by government soldiers and an armed Fulani militia in Ngarbuh, Donga Mantung division in the North West region

 After running its own investigation, the government concluded that three soldiers and a local vigilante group had accidentally killed 13 civilians during a firefight with separatist fighters.